 - Cell phones are the number one cause of driver distraction

-- Texting takes your eyes off of the road for five seconds on average, which is about how long it takes a car travelling 55 mph to cross the length of a football field
+- Texting takes your eyes off of the road for five seconds on average, which is about how long it takes a car traveling 55 mph to cross the length of a football field

-In the state of California, a driver is not allowed to text or dial on his or her cell phone while driving unless the driver is utilizing the hands free, voice-operated function.
+In the state of California, a driver is not allowed to text or dial on his or her cell phone while driving unless the driver is utilizing the hands-free, voice-operated function.
 The statute seems to narrowly define the activities prohibited and as such does not include language that might encompass Pokémon Go or other similar distractions.
 A traffic citation for distracted driving amounts to a ticket of $161.
 While to many, that chunk of change is significant, if you are involved in a vehicle accident due to someone’s distract driving, a traffic violation does nothing to remedy your situation.

 If You are Injured by a Distracted Driver, You Will Need a San Diego Car Accident Attorney